trustedsec/SysmonCommunityGuide/what-is-sysmon.md

 Sysmon is able to monitor for a series of actions on a Windows host that relate to existing behavior that is abused by threat actors.
 With this view on the actions, defenders are able to better detect abnormal behavior and abuses on a system.

-The table below shows the evet types and event ID for each.
+The table below shows the event types and event ID for each.

 | EventType| EventId|
 |---|---|